neo3072/DS-AI-ML-Resources/Data Science Goals, Components, Processes, and Deliverables.md

             * One-hot encoding
             * Note: For large number of categorical features, a good technique is to encode only the most important features (e.g., 95% of the importance) and then assign the rest to an 'others' class
         + Deduplication
+        + Data conversions
+            * Character dates to dates
+            * Numerics to strings and vice versa
         + Format conversion
         + Frequency space
             * Fast fourier transform (FFT)
             * Discrete wavelet transform
         + Euclidian space
             * Coordinate transform
+        + Transposition if needed
+        + Sorting as needed
     - Data filtering
         + Outlier detection and removal
         + Exponential smoothing
         + Gaussian filter
         + Median filter
         + Noise handling and reduction
+    - Find and handle missing values
-    - Imputation
+        + Imputation
-        + Generate values for other observations in dataset
+            * Generate values for other observations in dataset
-            * Random sampling
+                - Random sampling
-            * Markov chain monte carlo
+                - Markov chain monte carlo
-        + Without other observations
+            * Without other observations
-            * Mean
+                - Mean
-            * Statistical distributions
+                - Statistical distributions
-            * Regression models
+                - Regression models
-    - Data deletion
+        + Data deletion
 - Data consumption, exploratory data analysis (EDA), statistical analysis, descriptive analytics, and visualization
+    + General plots
+        * Histogram
+        * Scatter
+        * Box
+    + Generate frequency table
     + Target variable distribution
     + Distributiont and outlier detection via box and scatter plots for numeric features
     + Correlation analysis and pairwise distribution plots
     + Plots with point color as label for classification tasks
+    + Aggregations and analysis
+        * Group for counts, sums, and averages
 - Feature extraction, feature selection, and feature engineering
     + Purpose
         * Simpler and faster training